 By limiting the value range specifically of 1 planning entity, you are effectively making a build-in hard constraint.
 This can be a very good thing, as the number of possible solutions is severely lowered.
-But this can also be a bad thing because it takes away the freedom of the optimization algorithms to temporarily break such a hard constraint.
+But this can also be a bad thing because it takes away the freedom of the optimization algorithms to temporarily break that constraint in order to escape a local optima.